 Ingram Micro and the Ingram Micro logo are registered trademarks of the Company.
 Ingram Alliance, IMpulse, "Leading the Way in Worldwide Distribution," and "Partnership America" are trademarks of the Company.
-All other trademarks or tradenames referred to in this Prospectus are the property of their respective owners.
+All other trademarks or tradenames referred to in this Prospectus are the property of their respective

 Unless the context otherwise requires, the "Company" or "Ingram Micro" refers to Ingram Micro Inc., a Delaware corporation, and its consolidated subsidiaries.
-In addition, unless otherwise indicated, all information in this Prospectus assumes (i) the occurrence of the Split-Off (as defined herein) immediately prior to the closing of this offering, (ii) the purchase of 200,000 shares in the Company Offering (as defined herein), and (iii) no exercise of the U.S. Underwriters' over-allotment option.
+In addition, unless otherwise indicated, all information in this Prospectus assumes (i) the occurrence of the Split-Off (as defined herein) immediately prior to the closing of this offering and (ii) no exercise of the U.S. Underwriters' over-allotment option.
 See "Underwriters."
-The fiscal year of the Company is a 52- or 53-week period ending on the Saturday nearest to
+The fiscal year of the Company is a 52- or 53-week period ending on the Saturday nearest to December 31.

-December 31.
 Unless the context otherwise requires, references in this Prospectus to "1991," "1992," "1993," "1994," and "1995" represent the fiscal years ended December 28, 1991 (52 weeks), January 2, 1993 (53 weeks), January 1, 1994 (52 weeks), December 31, 1994 (52 weeks), and December 30, 1995 (52 weeks), respectively.
 The Company's next 53-week fiscal year will be fiscal year 1997.